GameBuilders/Tank-Wars/README.md

 You should now have a local copy of Tank-Wars to play with.
 Just open the visual studio project file called Tank-Wars.sln.

+For more information about using git see https://help.github.com/categories/54/articles or other git tutorials online.